 Based on a Sermon.
 Part 1 of 5.

 “What is a revival?”
-Answers to this question are essential to understand the rationale for the Church Growth Modelling project.
-The first in this series of four articles comes from a sermon I have preached in many churches.
+Answers to this question are essential if you want to understand the rationale for the Church Growth Modelling project.
+The first in this series of five articles comes from a sermon I have preached in many churches.

 In 1800, a man by the name of John Farquharson arrived in the village of Killin in the Breadalbane area of Perthshire, Scotland.
 He had been training in a school for evangelists run by an independent minister, Robert Haldane, based in Edinburgh.
 Sadly, Farquharson did not make the grade, so he was sent out under the auspices of the Society for the Propagation of the Gospel at Home to “read scripture to the poor Highlanders”.

 Although being a reader precluded him from preaching, Farquharson nevertheless went from house to house exhorting people from the scriptures.
 Not surprisingly, he was largely rejected.
 Eventually, he was ejected from the parish church at Killin, where he had been based.
 Despite these setbacks, he had attracted sufficient followers to set up a mission station some miles away at Ardeonaig on Loch Tay.
 Numerous converts followed, and by 1802, he had a church of 100 people, now based in nearby Acharn.
 These events marked the start of the Breadalbane revival.

 By 1804, the now large church fell out over matters of church government, and John Farquharson left for the Isle of Skye and became involved in a revival there.
 The church he founded continued, and by 1810, a new minister, Robert Findlater, took charge of the work at Ardeonaig and Lawers.
 Helped by James Kennedy, the independent minister in Aberfeldy, the revival restarted and continued for another ten years.

 This account gives a flavour of the revival: